dnlzrgz/hugo-piercer-theme/README.md

 ![Hugo Piercer theme screenshot](https://github.com/danielkvist/hugo-piercer-theme/blob/master/images/screenshot.png)

+## Archived

+I have decided to archive the project as I have been and am unable to give it the necessary support.
+Over time I have had to move on to working with other technologies and on other projects and have never had enough time to re-familiarise myself with the code and continue working on the project.

+Many thanks to all the people who have installed Piercer and who have sent PRs.

 ## Dracula

 Piercer's default color palette is based on the Dracula theme.
 You can see more of it [here](https://draculatheme.com/).